-- Antibiotic or antiviral medication.
-If uveitis is caused by an infection, antibiotics, antiviral medications or other medicines may be given with or without corticosteroids to bring the infection under control.
+- Drugs that fight bacteria or viruses.
+If uveitis is caused by an infection, your doctor may prescribe antibiotics, antiviral medications or other medicines, with or without corticosteroids, to bring the infection under control.

-- Immunosuppressive or cell-destroying (cytotoxic) medication.
-Immunosuppressive or cytotoxic agents may be necessary if your uveitis doesn't respond well to corticosteroids or becomes severe enough to threaten your vision.
+- Drugs that affect the immune system or destroy cells.
+You may need immunosuppressive or cytotoxic drugs if your uveitis affects both eyes, doesn't respond well to corticosteroids or becomes severe enough to threaten your vision.

-The part of your eye affected by uveitis — either the front (anterior) or back (posterior) of the uvea — may determine how quickly your eye heals.
-Uveitis affecting the back of your eye tends to heal more slowly than uveitis in the front of the eye.
+The speed of your recovery depends in part on the type of uveitis you have and the severity of your symptoms.
+Uveitis that affects the back of your eye (choroiditis) tends to heal more slowly than uveitis in the front of the eye (iritis).
 Severe inflammation takes longer to clear up than mild inflammation does.

 Uveitis can come back.
 Make an appointment with your doctor if any of your symptoms reappear after successful treatment.